pythonarcade/arcade/doc/tutorials/platform_tutorial/index.rst

 .. _Tiled Map Editor: https://www.mapeditor.org/

-At the end of each chapter of this tutorial there is a link to the full source code.
+At the end of each chapter of this tutorial you will find the full source code that chapter, as well as a command to run that chapter directly.
+As long as you have Arcade installed the commands will run the exact code for that chapter, so you can compare your game against the tutorial.
-The tutorial is divided into these parts:

 .. toctree::
    :maxdepth: 1